-Manipur: Three of four missing persons found dead
+Manipur: Three of four missing persons found dead in Churachandpur

-A gunfight broke out in the district’s Haotak Phailen village on Thursday, resulting in over 100 women, children and elderly fleeing their homes.
+Separately, a gunfight broke out in the district’s Haotak Phailen village on Thursday.

-Three of the four missing Meitei men were found dead near the Haotak Phailen village in Manipur’s Churachandpur district on Thursday, reported the Imphal Free Press.
+Three of four Meitei men who had gone missing on Wednesday were found dead near the Haotak Phailen village in Manipur’s Churachandpur district on Thursday, reported the Imphal Free Press.

-The men are from Kumbi in the Bishnupur district.
+The four men are from Kumbi in the Bishnupur district.

-The four men went missing on Wednesday when they had gone to fetch firewood, a senior police official told Scroll.
+The men went missing when they had gone to fetch firewood, a senior police official told Scroll.
 They have been identified as Anand Singh, Dara Singh, Ibomcha Singh and Romen Singh, PTI quoted the police as saying.

-Meanwhile, a gunfight broke out in the Haotak Phailen village on Thursday, resulting in over 100 women, children and elderly fleeing to safer areas.
+Separately, a gunfight also broke out in the Haotak Phailen village on Thursday.
+This resulted in over 100 women, children and senior citizens fleeing to safer areas.

 No casualties have been reported in the incident so far.